 “My gosh kids!
 I nearly killed your father!”

-And my daughter says, “Yeah, that would have sucked if he fell down the cliff.
+And my daughter, still annoyed with her dad says, “Yeah, that would have sucked if he fell down the cliff.
 After all, the keys to the truck were in his pocket.
 How would we have gotten home?”

 # # #